Adrian2277/Adrian2277/README.md

 ## About Me! 😎

-- 🏫: I'm a grade 9, High School Student.
+- 🏫: I'm a chemical engineer with advanced knowledge of mathematics, statistics, and data science.
 - 🔭: I’m currently working on many small ML projects.
 - 🌱: I’m currently learning Neural Networks and Deep Learning. 🧠💻🤖
-- 🤔: I’m looking for help with anything I am currently learning! 😅
-- 💬: Ask me about Data Analysis, Visualization and Machine Learning algorithms. 📊📈🤖🧠
+- 💬: I'm passionate about technology and am constantly acquiring new knowledge. 📊📈🤖🧠
-- 😄  Pronouns: He/His
-- ⚡  Fun fact: I play Soccer, Tennis and the Piano! ⚽🎾🎹

 <Br>

 ## Skills I have! 🤸‍♂